robusta-dev/robusta/docs/tutorials/routing-by-namespace.rst

         slack_channel: app-notifications
         api_key: secret-key

 By default, the sink will receive notifications for all namespaces.
-Before we fix that, let's duplicate the sink, changing only the Slack channel:
+Let's duplicate the sink and change only the Slack channel:

 .. code-block:: yaml